rails/rails/guides/source/configuring.md

 * `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns as booleans.
 Defaults to `true`.

+The PostgreSQL adapter adds one additional configuration option:

+* `ActiveRecord::ConnectionAdapters::PostgreSQLAdapter.create_unlogged_tables`
+  controls whether database tables created should be "unlogged," which can speed up performance but adds a risk of data loss if the database crashes.
+It is highly recommended that you do not enable this in a production environment.
+  Defaults to `false` in all environments.

 The SQLite3Adapter adapter adds one additional configuration option:

 * `ActiveRecord::ConnectionAdapters::SQLite3Adapter.represent_boolean_as_integer`